 Published on 12 May 2021

 The former Collingwood Technical School space has recently reopened as Collingwood Yards, a huge multilevel, not-for-profit arts precinct.
-It’s now home to Melbourne’s online radio station Hope St Radio, and its new wine bar, restaurant and custom-built broadcasting space.
+It’s now home to Melbourne’s much-loved online radio station Hope St Radio, and its new wine bar, restaurant and custom-built broadcasting space.

 Founder Pete Baxter and Cooked With Jack’s Jack Shaw have joined forces to open the light-filled ground-floor space, incorporating works by the pair’s friends and family into the fit-out.
 “Expect to feel like you’re in our home.
 Great wine, simple beautiful food, and warm service,’’ says Shaw.
 “Our plumber, Kev, said this place feels like a big hug, we love that.”

 In the kitchen is Ellie Bouhadana of Ellie's Table, the pop-up trattoria and dinner delivery service that was born during lockdown.
 The menu will be full of wine bar snacks, plates designed for sharing and fresh pasta.
 Expect snacky plates such as focaccia crostini with caramelised garlic and double anchovy and Wandin Yallock tomatoes and burrata alongside a more substantial menu of cavatelli, red onion and butter beans and kingfish with mandarin and basil.
 If you’re stopping by after dinner, go for the Basque cheesecake and Fernet and cola ice-cream.

 The wine list focuses on all things natural, where interesting European lo-fi producers sit side-by-side with Australian natural winemakers.
 Drink Manon Peaches and Memento Mori alongside Cantina Giardino rosato, against the backdrop of bright yellow countertops and leather booths designed by architect Peter Cole.